NeNe Leakes Jokes That She & Gregg Both Have ‘Side Pieces’ Following Cheating Allegations

 NeNe Leakes recently made light of the accusations that she and Gregg Leakes are unfaithful to each other.

 The Real Housewives of Atlanta star shared a post of herself and Gregg smiling for the camera on Monday, June 1.
 NeNe flashed a small smirk and placed one hand on her head for the photo op.
 She also gave a side-eye for the photo as she wore a white T-shirt.
-Gregg was slightly behind his wife, wearing a blue and white dress shirt.
+Gregg was slightly behind his wife, wearing a blue-and-white dress shirt.
 He also added a hat and sunglasses to his look.

 Following the photo, NeNe left a cheeky caption underneath.
-She shared with her millions of followers that her “bond” with her husband is “unbreakable” and won’t be broken any time soon.
+She admitted to her millions of followers that her “bond” with her husband is “unbreakable” and won’t be broken any time soon.
 While continuing to announce that she and Gregg are working on something that’s coming soon to Atlanta.
 The former Glee star joked that the project has nothing to do with their marriage, as they both have “side pieces.”
-NeNe ended the caption asking her followers and non-fans to let her and her husband “cheat in peace.”
+NeNe ended the caption asking her followers and non-fans to let her and her hubby “cheat in peace.”

 View this post on Instagram